 1) Give them some wiggle room.
-Standard wait time is 15 minutes; If your opponent isn't online and it's been 15 minutes since the scheduled time, their status has officially shifted from "a bit late" to "no-show."
+Standard wait time is 15 minutes (30 minutes if your opponent communicates a delay to you).
+If your opponent isn't online and it's the wait time has elapsed, their status has officially shifted from "a bit late" to "no-show."
 If they show up before then, call them a good-for-nothing sluggard and play your match; if not, do the following:

 2) Get proof of them being a no-show.
 Hopefully you won't need this, but if your opponent tries to claim that they were in fact there at the scheduled time, you can pull this out on them and call them a dickhead.
 PS has a chat command called /whois which will scan the entire server for a username and display their info if they are online.
 Simply get a screenshot of you whoising your opponent around 15 minutes after the scheduled time so that you're immune to their vicious lies.